mbernico/mb_photography/_pages/info.md

   image: /assets/logo/banner.png

 ---
-MB Photography, LLC is Central Illinois premier boudoir studio.
+MB Photography, LLC is Central Illinois premier boudoir photography studio.
 We create gorgeous, empowering portraits for people of all shapes, ages, and sizes.

 If you've never done a boudoir session you probably have a few questions.
 We have answers!
 Our most common questions are answered here, but we'd love to hear from you in [email as well.](mailto:sales@mbphotography.net)